Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 He always remembers the cabbage.

-And you also get to give yourself a title.
+and you also get to give yourself a title.

 So here we go.